 NHAES encourages input from stakeholders by multiple means and from various target groups.
-The NHAES External Advisory Committee consisting of NH farm, ornamental horticulture, and forestry producers and allied industries.
-The Advisory group meet formally once-twice a year to provide direct input.
-The Director and faculty fellow interact with individual members of the External Advisory Committee throughout the year.
+The NHAES External Advisory Committee consisting of New Hampshire farm, ornamental horticulture, and forestry producers and allied industries.
+The Advisory Group meets formally once to twice a year to provide direct input.
+The AES Director interacts with individual members of the External Advisory Committee throughout the year.

-NHAES researchers interact with both stakeholders traditional and nontraditional stakeholders at meetings (i.e. NH Farm and Forest Expo); with stakeholders groups (i.e. Piscataqua Region Estuaries Partnership (PREP); New England Fruit and Berries Association); and at twilight meetings at horticultural/agronomy farms (offered jointly with cooperative extension), research field days at the dairies and greenhouse facilities, at various facility open houses, at Durham farm day and Fairchild Dairy Open Barn Day.
+NHAES researchers interact with both stakeholders traditional and nontraditional stakeholders at meetings (i.e. NH Farm Forest and Garden Expo); with stakeholders groups (i.e. Piscataqua Region Estuaries Partnership (PREP); New England Fruit and Berries Association; Northeast Organic Farming Association of New Hampshire (NOFA-NH)); and at twilight meetings at horticultural/agronomy farms (offered jointly with UNHCE), research field days at the dairies and greenhouse facilities, at various facility open houses, Durham Farm Day, and the Fairchild Dairy Open Barn Day.

-The NHAES Communication manager has developed a dynamic dissemination program via weekly postings distributed via Constant Comment or YouTube videos.
-These press releases are often republished by the NH Weekly Market Bulletin, local newspapers, the Associated Press and National outlets such as Ag is America.
-These often lead to researcher interviews on regional radio programs and TV news will interview researchers.
+The NHAES Communication manager has developed a dynamic dissemination program via weekly postings distributed via Constant Contact or YouTube videos.
+The NH Weekly Market Bulletin, local newspapers, the Associated Press, USDA-NIFA newsletters, and national trade outlets often republish these press releases such as Ag is America.
+These often lead to researcher interviews on regional radio programs and TV news.
 These communications help stakeholders be aware of the distinct roles of NHAES in contrast to UNHCE and generate public interest and queries.

-UNHCE engages county advisory councils, comprised of program users, decision makers, and community leaders to annually review updates to programs and plans of work.
+UNHCE engages county advisory councils, comprised of program users, decision-makers, and community leaders to annually review updates to programs and plans of work.
 These councils meet with staff and Extension administration between six and ten months per year.
 Furthermore, a State Extension Advisory Council meets two or three times per year to discuss new programming initiatives and make recommendations to the Dean and Director of UNHCE.
 Stakeholders and state and federal partners are engaged with UNHCE professionals on a regular and on-going basis.
-They contribute to needs assessment, program development, program implementation and program evaluation.
+They contribute to needs assessment, program development, program implementation, and program evaluation.